Trump adviser Bolton says Putin invite to White House delayed until Mueller ‘witch hunt’ over

 His use of the phrase also mirrors language frequently use by Trump in referring to Mueller’s investigation.
 (Trump has tweeted the phrase 89 times as of Wednesday afternoon, according to a count by NBC News).

-Mueller has given no indication when his investigation of Russian election interference and the Trump campaign’s possible collusion with Moscow will come to an end.
-Mueller is investigating Russian interference in the 2016 presidential election, which including probing whether people associated with the Trump campaign colluded with Moscow in theirs efforts and also whether the president has attempted to obstruct justice.
-Since Mueller's appointment, at least 30 individuals have been charged with crimes, including five who pleaded guilty (among them Michael Flynn, a former national security adviser), as well as 13 Russian nationals, and 12 Russian intelligence officers.
+Mueller has given no indication as to when his investigation into Russian election interference, which includes probing whether people associated with the Trump campaign colluded with Moscow and also whether the president has attempted to obstruct justice, will come to an end.
+Since Mueller's appointment, at least 30 individuals have been charged with crimes, including five who pleaded guilty (among them Michael Flynn, Trump's former national security adviser), as well as 13 Russian nationals, and 12 Russian intelligence officers.

-The shift from Wednesday marks a stunning turnaround for the president, who had faced intense blowback from Republican lawmakers after his cozy summit with Putin in Helsinki, Finland last week.
+The shift from the White House Wednesday marks a stunning turnaround for the president, who last week invited Putin to Washington this fall despite facingintense bipartisan blowback after his cozy summit with the Russian leader in Helsinki, Finland.

-At a joint press conference during the summit, Trump railed against Mueller and members of the news media and suggested that Putin was more credible than his own intelligence officials, including Director of National Intelligence Dan Coats, who has accused Russia of undertaking an "unprecedented influence campaign" in 2016.
+At a joint press conference during the summit last week, Trump railed against Mueller and members of the news media and suggested that Putin was more credible than his own intelligence officials, including Director of National Intelligence Dan Coats, who has accused Russia of undertaking an "unprecedented influence campaign" in 2016.
 Trump was also criticized for meeting with Putin one-on-one with only interpreters present in the room.

 Despite an attempt to walk back some of his remarks less than 24 hours later, Trump, amid ongoing criticism, invited Putin to the White House this fall for a second summit.